tronprotocol/tronwallet-adapter/packages/adapters/adapters/README.md

 ## Usage

+> If you are working in a typescript project, you must set `skipLibCheck: true` in `tsconfig.json`.

 ### React

 You can use `@tronweb3/tronwallet-adapters` in your component.
 Use `useMemo` to memorize the `adapter` to improve your web performance.